 View downloadable applications on the Food Services webpage

 Adobe Acrobat Reader is required to view forms posted below in Adobe Portable Document Format (PDF) and may be downloaded free from the Adobe website.
 Unable to access the forms?
-Please call the SOMS Main Office at (845) 680-1100 for assistance.
+Please call the TZHS Main Office at (845) 680-1600 for assistance.

 Parent Involvement Policy and School-Student-Parent Compact

-New York State requires a health examination for all students entering the school district for the first time AND when entering pre-kindergarten or kindergarten, 1st, 3rd, 5th, 7th, 9th and 11th grades.
+As of July 1, 2018, New York State law requires a health examination for all students entering the school district for the first time AND when entering pre-kindergarten or kindergarten, 1st, 3rd, 5th, 7th, 9th and 11th grades.
 Please read the following requirements carefully:

 - The examination must be completed by a NY/NJ state licensed physician, physician assistant or nurse practitioner and on the approved NYSED Student Health Examination Form or one from your physician.

 - A dental certificate which indicates your child has been seen by a dentist or dental hygienist is requested at the same time.
 The school nurse can provide you with a list of dentists and registered dental hygienists who offer dental services on a free or reduced cost basis upon request.

 - A copy of the NYSED Student Health Examination Form must be provided to the school within 30 days from when your child first starts school and when your child starts kindergarten, 1st, 3rd, 5th, 7th, 9th and 11th grades.
 If a copy is not given to the school within 30 days, the school will contact you.

 - If your child has an appointment for an exam during the school year that is after the first 30 days of school, please notify the School Nurse’s Office of that date.

 Communication between private and school health staff is important for safe and effective care at school.
 Your healthcare provider may not share health information with school health staff without your signed permission.
 Please talk to your provider about signing their consent for the school at the time of your child’s appointment for the examination.